CuadrosNicolas/LambdaScript/README.md

 The language is inspired by OCaml, Prolog and python abut his syntax is mostly taken from OCaml.

+### Functional

+This language is purely functional, which mean you can't make any affectation(except for printing).

 ### Basic types

 - Int : 12